faltimiras/Matryoshka/README.md

 ![Matryoshka](matryoshka.jpg)

-Navigate easily through a java Map (Matryoshka) with kind of path.
-Avoiding yourself to write may time get() and validate that is not null to avoid NullPointerExceptions.
+Navigate easily through a java Map (Matryoshka) with a kind of path.
+Avoiding yourself to write many times get() and validate if it is not null to avoid NullPointerExceptions.
 A kind of super limited XPath.

 Imagine a map (expressed in JSON format)